AnthonyBloomer/nrscrapy/README.md

 # nrscrapy
-An example of how to monitor your Scrapy app with the New Relic agent.

 The New Relic Python agent does not support the Scrapy web scraping framework.
 This project shows a trivial example of how you can monitor your Scrapy application making use of the [Python Agent API](https://docs.newrelic.com/docs/agents/python-agent/python-agent-api).

-Consider the following example:
+Consider the following example Spider:

 ``` python
 import scrapy